Interactive Heat Vulnerability Index

 What factors affect heat vulnerability in your neighborhood?

-Racial disparities in heat vulnerability
+Racial inequities in heat impacts

 In NYC, Black people die of heat-related illness at a disproportionately high rate.
 Because of this, neighborhoods with more Black residents are more greatly impacted by extreme heat.